 You can expect to pay at least $15 per year for a single user licence from a decent smartphone parental control program.
 There are some programs that charge over $100 per user license for a year’s access, but the range of options is vast, with affordable apps sitting alongside more powerful tools that work with a wider range of hardware.

 There is no age requirement when it comes to owning a smartphone, unlike social media accounts that typically require a person to be 13 or older to sign up.
 Common Sense Media and ConnectSafely both suggest basing cell phone ownership on your child’s maturity level rather than their age.

 Before giving your child their own smartphone, sit down and talk with your child about internet etiquette, privacy, security, cyberbullying, malicious websites, harmful content and time management.
 This is a lot of info to bombard a child with, so take your time and spread out these topics over several conversations rather than running through them like a lecture or presentation.
-When you child is able to understand why good smartphone habits matter on their own, it’s a good indication that you can trust them with one.
+When you child understands why good smartphone habits matter, it’s a good indication that you can trust them with one.

 Teaching Kids About Responsible Smartphone Use

 While setting rules is an important part of helping your child establish healthy smartphone habits before they hit adulthood, they still need to understand why these rules exist.
 If you can help your child find value in the guidelines you set, it’s possible they’ll want to keep a rule instead of break it.

 An excellent way to explain smartphone rules to kids is to talk about how you use your smartphone.
 Although this may cause you to question your own smartphone habits, it can teach your child the potential advantages and hazards of smartphones.
 For example, you could talk about why you set time limits for yourself, why you value privacy, why you avoid certain types of online content and why you don’t text while driving.
 By setting an example your child wants to emulate, you become a powerful influence in developing healthy smartphone habits for your child.